eli-rich/1brc-gen/README.md

 - The data file is approximately 13-16 GB
 - The purpose of this repo is to provide you with a program to generate this file.
 - `go run github.com/eli-rich/1brc-gen@v1.0.0 -lc 1000000000`
-  - `-lc`: linecount, defaults to 1 million
+  - `-lc`: linecount, defaults to 1 billion
   - `-o`: outfile, defaults to `out.txt`
   - `-s`: seed, defaults to `2002`